INTERNATIONAL STUDENTS: Traveling to, studying (& working) in Canada. Find info & resources here Read more

 • Some of our programs may have additional requirements.

-• A preparatory semester or semesters of English Studies may be required to qualify for the University Transfer Program.
+• A preparatory semester or semesters of English Studies may be required to qualify for the University Transfer Program or Associate of Arts Degree program.

 Speak to an Academic Advisor